symbiote/silverstripe-datachange-tracker/docs/en/quick-start.md

     - Symbiote\DataChange\Extension\ChangeRecordable
 ```

 If you are applying the extension to the SiteTree, use the SiteTreeChangeRecordable
 extension to record publish/unpublish actions.

 To track changes to many\_many relationships, you must use a custom
 ManyManyRelationship class, as well as indicate which relationships need
 tracking.
 This can be directly configured via the Injector

 For example

 ```
-Injector:
+SilverStripe\Core\Injector\Injector:
   SilverStripe\ORM\ManyManyList:
     class: Symbiote\DataChange\Model\TrackedManyManyList
     properties: